cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 | Any                     | Any                           | No Policies             | ✅ Allowed (no restrictions) |

 ## Global Service Support
-In the scoped-export mode, all services within global namespaces would automatically be marked as global/local depending on the provided annotation on the namespace.
+In the namespace based export mode, all services within global namespaces would automatically be marked as global/local depending on the provided annotation on the namespace.
 Users are not required to explicitly annotate individual services.
 Any service which is not inside a global namespace is considered local even if it has an associated global annotation.
 Such a service will not share backends with remote clusters in any case.

 ## MCS support
 Similar to global services, MCS support is only available for ServiceExport/ServiceImport CRDs created under global namespaces for both the local and remote clusters.

 ## Implementation details

-The proposed scoped-export mode has a config that users can pass in to mark all non local annotated namespaces as global.
+The proposed namespace based export mode has a config that users can pass in to mark all non local annotated namespaces as global.
 - clustermesh-default-global-namespace - true/false Honors only the local namespace annotation and marks all non annotated namespaces as global if set to true.
 Honors the global annotation and marks all non annotated  namespaces as local if set to true

 #### Allow/Deny listing namespace